ppy/osu-wiki/wiki/Tournaments/AOTS/ITBS_1/en.md

 ### Qualifiers

-Detailed statistics for this round can be found [here](https://docs.google.com/spreadsheets/d/1pMDlrWZUSFcjieAa49dpNQ9I-iBFK71aTMr1NKjPkU0/edit?usp=sharing) alongside the final standings on which teams made it through to the next stage.
+Detailed statistics for this round can be found [here](https://docs.google.com/spreadsheets/d/1pMDlrWZUSFcjieAa49dpNQ9I-iBFK71aTMr1NKjPkU0/edit?usp=sharing) alongside the final standings on which players made it through to the next stage.

 ## Ruleset